Seasonal depression symptoms

 Supporting employees through seasonal depression

 While you might not be able to cure seasonal depression in your employees, there are things you can do so that it doesn’t so deeply affect the workplace whenever autumn, winter or spring rolls around.
-Some of these methods include:- Creating SAD awareness, perhaps having a mental health professional conduct a short informative talk for your employees

 - Teaching the other managers to recognize symptoms of seasonal depression